 Amputation changes nothing because stealing comes from the heart (Mark 7:21-23).
 This is why in Bible Christianity, the solution to theft and other sins is a changed nature.
 When a person is regenerated and becomes “a new creature” in Christ, rather than stealing, he would find fulfillment in “working with his hands” and giving to others (2 Cor 5:7, Eph 4:28).
 That Muhammad couldn’t deal with sin in a relevant or wise way proves that he was negatively influential to mankind.

-Al- Quran tells us: “Travel in the land and see the end of those who rejected the Truth [Islam]” (16:11).
-Yes, and we see the lands of the rejecters flourishing in milk and honey while the lands of the accepters are lined with starving beggars, torn apart by wars and have become faeces-strewned deserts.
-We see Muslims fleeing the hardships and backwaters in their lands to study, shop and seek medical care in kafirland – and also to indulge their depravities in the bars and strip clubs.
+The Quran tells us: “Travel in the land and see the end of those who rejected the Truth [Islam]” (16:11).
+Yes, today we see the lands of these rejecters flourishing in milk and honey while the lands of the accepters are lined with starving beggars, torn apart by wars and have become faeces-strewned deserts.
+We see Muslims fleeing the hardships and backwaters in their own lands to study, shop and seek medical care in kafirland – and also to indulge their baser instincts in the pubs and strip clubs.